 However, we’ve all seen services hang on shutdown for much longer than that.
 Some adjust that registry key because they know that they’ll need more time.
 I do know that the API allows a service to ask for more time when it’s told to shut down; I’m not sure if it can do that during system shut down as well, but I know I’ve seen services hang a host for a long time on shut down.

 I also don’t know how Linux handles a long shut down cycle.
-I do have a couple of non-HA Ubuntu Server Linux VMs hosted on the local C: drive that periodically suffer catastrophic damage to their boot volume and need to be restored from backup (or, more probable, require a repair that I can’t figure out).
+I do have a couple of non-HA Ubuntu Server Linux VMs hosted on the local C: drive that periodically suffer catastrophic damage to their boot volume and need to be restored from backup (or, more likely, require a repair that I can’t figure out).
 I’m starting to suspect that they need a hair bit longer to shut down than they’re being given.

 These are my primary interests with this setting.